Christine Broadway

 Christine Broadway is a French-born television personality active in Australia in the 1970s and early 1980s.

-Biography
+Career

+TV acting

 She appeared on ATV-O's The Box, the Australian versions of The Gong Show, Second Chance and Have A Go, as well as presenting weather reports on the nightly news service.
 Broadway later had a guest role in an episode of the short-lived series Hotel Story, playing a beauty pageant contestant.

+Cinema

 In cinema, Broadway appeared in the 1980 film Final Cut.

+Personal life

 In her private life, she is married to Australian juggler Johnny Broadway and is retired living on the Gold Coast, Queensland.